egig/egig.github.io/_posts/2021-01-22-code-quality-in-reality.md

 - development
 ---

-Hi 2021, this is me again writing to you.
 It's surprising I still want to write a blog post, actually, I want to write a letter to my future self.
 I've been a software developer, doing coding for about 7 years now, a few years ago I always dream about having excellent, perfect the code quality that readable, maintainable, no stupid bugs, etc...